 Overall, our tester feels this is a little impractical, except for use on long car journeys.
 However, she likes the fact that it keeps a bottle warm once it reaches the desired temperature.

 What is the best bottle warmer to buy?

 The Philips Avent Fast Bottle Warmer gets our vote.
 That’s because it can be used for warming both milk and baby food, and it does so quickly yet evenly.
 This prevents hotspots and overheating.
-In addition to warming 150 ml/5 oz of milk in three minutes, you can use this to warm milk from frozen.
-Best of all, it’s really intuitive to use and easy to operate.
+In addition, as well as warming 150 ml/5 oz of milk in three minutes, you can use this to warm milk from frozen.
+In conclusion, it’s really intuitive to use and easy to operate.

 You don’t have to heat milk before you give it to your baby.
-But most babies much prefer drinking milk that has been gently warmed, rather than cold or room temperature milk.
+But most babies much prefer drinking milk that has been gently warmed, rather than milk that is cold or at room temperature.
 A bottle warmer is the safest and easiest way to heat your baby’s milk.
-You shouldn’t heat your baby’s milk in a microwave, as this can kill the nutrients in the milk and create dangerous hotspots.
+For instance, you shouldn’t heat your baby’s milk in a microwave, as this can kill the nutrients and create dangerous hotspots in the milk.

-Is it OK to warm formula in a bottle warmer?
+Is it OK to warm baby formula in a bottle warmer?

-No. Formula milk isn’t sterile, so you should make up a fresh bottle whenever your baby needs it.
-Therefore, you don’t need to heat up your baby’s bottles if you’re exclusively bottle-feeding.
-If you’re breastfeeding, on the other hand, you can store expressed milk in the fridge or freezer.
-In this case, you can safely use a bottle warmer to heat your milk before feeding it to your baby.
+On the other hand, if you’re breastfeeding your baby, you can store the milk you have expressed via a breast pump in the fridge or freezer.
+In this instance, you can safely use a bottle warmer to heat your milk before feeding it to your baby.